reserve-protocol/rsr-mainnet/deployment_plan.md

    * -
    * -
    * -
-3. As Alice, Call RSR.addPauser(CompanySafe) and then RSR.renouncePauser().
+3. As Alice, Call RSR.transferOwnership(CompanySafe).
 Verify:
    * -
    * -
    * -

 ### Phase 2
-**When?**  The earliest convenient time to use Malcolm after Phase 1.
+**When?**  The earliest convenient time to use OldPauser after Phase 1.

 1. As OldPauser, via Etherscan, call OldRSR.addPauser(UpgradeSpell).
 Verify that:
    * -